Young 5's Program

-First, be sure to follow the letter above and register your child for kindergarten for the 2021-2022 school year.
-The last step is to send an email to Mrs. Katie Eisinger, principal at Franklin Elementary, at email@example.com expressing interest in the program.
+First, be sure to follow the enrollment process to register your child for kindergarten.
+During the online registration, once you select kindergarten, you will be able to select Young 5's as an option.
+You may also feel free to email Mrs. Katie Eisinger, K-2 Principal, at email@example.com expressing interest in the program.

-Due to the limited enrollment for the 2021-2022 school year, please note the following:
+Due to the limited enrollment, please note the following:

 - Expressing interest in the Young 5's program does not guarantee your child's enrollment into the program.